ReactFinland/future-frontend-site/content/for-attendees.md

 There are several options depending on your budget.
 Due to the location, there are a couple of decently priced hotels and hostels nearby.
 In addition the venue is easy to reach by public transport giving you more options.
 We've listed some potential options below:

 * [Radisson Blu Espoo](http://www.radissonhotels.com/) - Roughly 130€ per night.
 Four stars.
 Close to the venue.
 Use the coupon `WORKER` when booking through the hotel site for a 5% discount.
 * [Heymo 1](https://www.sokoshotels.fi/en/hotels/espoo/heymo-1) - Roughly 90€ per night.
 About one kilometer walk to the venue.
+Use the coupon `WORKERY` when booking through the hotel site for a 5% discount.
 * [Omena Hotels](https://www.omenahotels.com/en/) - Roughly 60-80€ per night.
 Minimal service.
 Two separate hotels at the center of Helsinki.
 * [Hotel Marski by Scandic](https://www.scandichotels.com/hotels/finland/helsinki/marski-by-scandic) - Roughly €150 per night.
 * [Kongressikoti Hotel](http://kongressikoti.fi/) - Roughly 60€ per night.